 Touring at Ceol Connected

-Since 2017 we have produced six national tours, as well as travelling to Finland & Poland with our productions.
+Since 2017 we have produced six national tours, as well as travelling internationally with our productions.
 In 2017, we embarked on an 8-venue national tour of The Far Field supported by the Arts Council.
 Since 2017, The Quiet Tree has toured to over 30 venues & has been presented internationally - in Finnish at Etnosoi!
 Festival in Finland & in Polish at Cross-Culture Festival in Warsaw, supported by Culture Ireland.
 In 2018, The Wonderful Tune delighted audiences during our 8-venue tour supported by the Arts Council.
 Other tours have included a 21-venue tour of A Winter Wish (October - December 2018), a 19-venue tour of Return of Spring (January - April 2019).
-In April-May 2020, we will embark on a 19-venue tour of The Far Field.
+In February 2021, we will embark on a national tour of The Far Field.

 In recent years, we have worked with organisations such as the National Concert Hall, Common Ground, Music Network, Irish World Academy of Music and Dance, Helium Arts, The Ark, Púca Puppets, Beyond the Bark, Music Generation Partnerships, and Early Childhood Ireland.
-Current projects include Tradoodle-in-School with the National Concert Hall’s Tradition Now Festival and the Tiny Voices Mentorship Programme with Common Ground.
-We are also active in the area of online music education and have produced Whistleberry Tunes, a fun and engaging series of traditional music lessons research and developed especially for children.
-Whistleberry Tunes is presented in partnership with our friends at Dabbledoomusic.
+Previous projects include Tradoodle-in-School with the National Concert Hall’s Tradition Now Festival and the Tiny Voices Mentorship Programme with Common Ground.
+Current projects include Sensory Songs, a series of multisensory musical gift packages for children with complex needs.
+We are also highly active in the area of online education and have produced Tradoodle TV in collaboration with highly experienced artists and creatives.
+Tradoodle TV presents workshops in music, song, dance, puppetry, and visual arts that can be accessed at home and at school.